 Figures 5 and 6 show the distribution of shear forces and bending moments on the same pile as predicted by Repute.
 No measured values are provided by Koizumi & Ito.
-However, it is reasonable to expect that the agreement between "real" and predicted values is favourable (and similar to that shown for the lateral pressures) given that the shear forces and bending moments are derived by integrating the lateral pressures over the pile surface.
+However, it is reasonable to expect that the agreement between "real" and predicted values is favourable (and similar to that shown for the lateral pressures) as the shear forces and bending moments are calculated by Repute by simply integrating the lateral pressures over the pile surface.